The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 • Is the app easy to use?

-• Does it show your data in a clear way?
+• Does it show your data clearly?

 • Can it connect with other health apps you use?